 Studying for an exam?
 Researching a paper?
 RPL has you covered, with lots of free resources and information to help you with your schoolwork.

 To access all this great information, you need a library card.
-Your parent or guardian, or a teacher, can sign you up for a library card by clicking here, or by phoning our hotline at 306-777-6000 between 10:00 am and 6:00 pm Mondays - Saturdays or 1:00 pm and 5:00 pm on Sundays.
+Your parent or guardian, or a teacher, can sign you up for a library card by filling out this form, or by phoning our hotline at 306-777-6000 during regular business hours.

 Meanwhile, here are some great sites that can help!